 How do DistroKid and CD Baby collect and distribute royalties?

-Payment delivery between the two services is slightly different too.
+The two services’ payment delivery is also slightly different.
 DistroKid pays you every month, whereas CD Baby pays you every Monday once you reach your specified earnings threshold between $10-$10,000 USD, rounded to the nearest dollar.
 DistroKid delivers money through PayPal or through its payment processor, Tipalti, which gives you access to direct deposits, wire transfers, and checks.
 CD Baby delivers money through PayPal, check, Payoneer, or directly to your bank account.

 DistroKid vs CD Baby: Distribution partners and times